Exclusive: Lazard works with Sanofi on $12.7 billion animal health unit deal - sources

 The unit, which employs around 6,500 people, expects to exceed 2.4 billion euros in sales this year.

-Sanofi could favour an initial public offering (IPO) for Merial as any takeover attempts by industry rivals would face antitrust challenges, a banker familiar with the matter said.
+Sanofi could favor an initial public offering (IPO) for Merial as any takeover attempts by industry rivals would face antitrust challenges, a banker familiar with the matter said.

 Merial competes head to head with Pfizer's former animal health business Zoetis (ZTS.N), which Brandicourt helped to list on the New York Stock Exchange in a previous job at Pfizer (PFE.N) in 2013.